The Business Structure as of aug 1, 2014

 Rod is our chief welder.
 There is no one in the shop that knows more about welding, and using the various machines.
 He is in charge of training in the welding area.
 He keeps welding area operations organized, making sure that production schedules are met on a timely basis.
 Rod's knowledge base is priceless when it comes to determining the limitations of the equipment, especially when new products are being prototyped.

 Perry is in charge of material cutting and small parts inventory.
 She makes sure that there are enough D ring patches, bias tape, grommet strips, T tape, pad valves, and all the other sub assemblies necessary to keep our production rolling on a timely basis.
 Perry and Errol work closely together on maintenance of raw material inventory levels, and just in time cutting of the right parts so cut parts do not sit around too long.
-Perry organizes all the pattern files for our computerized cutting system, and she works closely with Jack in the design process.
+Perry organizes all the pattern files for our computerized cutting system, and she works closely with Jack in the design process, checking his work to make sure that he follows cutting protocol.

-Laurrette is our office manager in charge of orders and shipping, accounts receivable.
-Laurette's main job is to keep all of our information organized.
+Kim is our office manager in charge of orders and shipping, accounts receivable.
+Kim's main job is to keep all of our information organized.
 She keeps the sales order, inventory, invoice, and shipping data bases up to date so we can have accurate forecasting and product information.
 She makes sure that product information sheets, custom job order forms, time studies, and other business information is organized.
-Laurette even manages to get some production time in every now and then.
+Kim even manages to get some production time in every now and then.
 Her email address is firstname.lastname@example.org

 Lauri is the Financial Manager.
 Lauri keeps the main budget on schedule.
 She writes payroll checks and pays bills.
 Lauri helped us produce our employee hand book.
 She led us through our first accounting software program, our first data base for sales orders and inventory, and then helped us move on to more sophisticated accounting, manufacturing, and inventory control software.

-There are three other skilled production people, Chevis, Levi, and TJ.
-The build products and sub assemblies for the various products we make.
+There are other skilled production people.
+They Include: Ryan, Jesse, and Anthony.
+They build products and sub assemblies for the various products we make.
 They are all skilled in the use of our welding equipment, and repair techniques.

 How New Products are Introduced